Chart Color Schemes

 Population

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data to estimate growth post-2032.
-These projections indicate an above median population growth for Floreat, with an expected expansion of 1,621 persons by 2041, reflecting a total increase of 17.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the Floreat statistical area (Lv2) expected to grow by 1,621 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.1% in total over the 17 years.

 Frequently Asked Questions - Population